Sorry We're Closed: Plot

-In between fights, Michelle can engage with a colorful cast of characters, some of who will influence her ultimate fate.
+In between fights, Michelle can engage with a colorful cast of characters, some of whom will influence her ultimate fate.
 Darrel, who works for the Duchess, entreats her for her help in getting his boyfriend, Oakley to accept his marriage proposal.
 At the same time, an angel named Clarissa wishes for Michelle to aid her in taking Darrel down, then replace him as the Duchess's right-hand man.
 Lucy, a silent young woman, is revealed to be a demon who offers to help Michelle destroy the Duchess for good and help her get back with her ex-girlfriend.
 The angel of love, Chamuel, is getting the cold shoulder from his demonic boyfriend (later revealed to be Dream Eater) to prevent them both from turning mortal, and is torn between pursuing their relationship even at the cost of their immortality or breaking the relationship off.
 The Duchess continues in their efforts to get Michelle to love them, though it becomes clear that they wish for her to love them in a way that would not be fulfilling for either of them.

 Depending on who she chooses to help, Michelle can choose to break the curse in a multitude of ways.
 If Michelle gives Robyn the Duchess's key, a powerful artifact that would allow Benedict to seal the gates of Hell permanently, leave his post, and be with Robyn, Michelle breaks the curse and returns to mundane life.
 If Michelle helps ruin Darrel's relationship, she becomes the Duchess's new right-hand man, managing the Duchess's hotel and Darrel's old bar, allowing Clarissa to kill more demons.
 If Michelle follows Lucy's instructions, which involve helping Darrel, encouraging Chamuel to kill Dream Eater, and giving the key to Robyn, Lucy destroys the Duchess and possesses Michelle's body, rendering her expressionless and mute, just as the girl that was her previous host.
 If Michelle encourages Chamuel to pursue love, she is able to convince the Duchess to let her in, and the force of her love is enough to turn them mortal, forgetting their memories of the past, but finding Michelle weeks later at the convenience store.